 |NNAMC3380PC01||NNAMC3381PC01||338.4||208.5||Available on request|

-zForce AIR Touch Sensors detect and trace objects by detecting diffusely reflected infrared light.
-The sensor comprises an optical system arranged to combine emitted IR beams and receiver fields of view within the same apertures.
+The Neonode Touch Sensor Module detect and trace objects by detecting diffusely reflected infrared light.
+The sensor module comprises an optical system arranged to combine emitted IR beams and receiver fields of view within the same apertures.
 IR light beams are emitted perpendicular to the output window, while receivers field of view is centered at a certain angle left and right.

 Each emitter-receiver combination covers a narrow region on the active area.
 An object present in the active area will affect several emitter-receiver channels, and the reported coordinates is the outcome of a center of gravity calculation on these signals.